SamuelClucas/SC_TSL_15092024_plate_detect/analyses/0002_ResNet_faster_RCNN_training/02_helper_training_functions.md

 **Breakdown:**
-- This function takes the feature maps collected from the get_feature_maps function and visualizes them. - It plots up to num_features from each layer’s output, providing visual insights into what features the model is learning at different levels.
+- This function takes the feature maps collected from the get_feature_maps function and visualizes them.
+- It plots up to num_features from each layer’s output, providing visual insights into what features the model is learning at different levels.

-#### Display bounding boxes superimposed on image:
+#### Superimpose and plot bounding boxes on image:

 ``` python
 def plot_prediction(model, dataset, device, save_dir: str):